-- A Constraint Reliability Margin ("CRM") is a reduction in actual physical limit used in the market software, largely to account for loop flows and other unmodeled factors. - ✓ A default CRM value of 20 MW is used for most facilities across the system regardless of their actual physical limits.
-(Currently, Tariff only allows to use a CRM value of 0 MW or greater than 20 MW on specific constraints) - Slide 43 summarizes the following quantities for the transmission constraints grouped by facility voltage class and by location: - ✓ # of Constraint-Shortage Intervals the total number of constraint-shortage intervals in each facility group during the quarter. - ✓ Avg Constraint Limit The average transmission limit in each facility group. - ✓ Avg CRM The average CRM MW used in each facility group. - Avg Shortage MW This includes: a) the average transmission shortage MW that is recognized in the market model; and b) additional shortages when removing the congestion-relief effect from offline GTs. - ✓ CRM as % of Limit The average CRM as a percentage of average limit - These quantities are summarized over real-time transmission shortage intervals and for transmission constraints that have a 20+ MW CRM.
+- A Constraint Reliability Margin ("CRM") is a reduction in actual physical limit used in the market software, largely to account for loop flows and other unmodeled factors. - ✓ A 20 MW CRM is commonly used for most facilities across the system regardless of their actual physical limits. - Slide 44 summarizes the following quantities for the transmission constraints grouped by facility voltage class and by location: - ✓ # of Constraint-Shortage Intervals the total number of constraint-shortage intervals in each facility group during the quarter. - ✓ Avg Constraint Limit The average transmission limit in each facility group. - ✓ Avg CRM The average CRM MW used in each facility group. - ✓ Avg Shortage MW This includes: a) the average transmission shortage MW that is recognized in the market model; and b) additional shortages when removing the congestion-relief effect from offline GTs. - ✓ CRM as % of Limit The average CRM as a percentage of average limit - ✓ These quantities are summarized over real-time transmission shortage intervals and for transmission constraints that have a 20+ MW CRM.